 Education is continuing in the psychiatric profession, with commercial panels of CNVs, cytochrome p450 markers, serotonin-linked polymorphic region (SERT LPR), and single nucleotide variations (SNVs) marketed to psychiatrists and psychologists.
 Genetic counselors do talk to adult patients about risks of developing mental disorders based on family histories - and professional organizations are offering more education on the genetics of mental illness.

-Andrew Porterfield is a writer, editor and communications consultant for academic institutions, companies and non-profits in the life sciences.
-He is based in Camarillo, California.
-Follow @ AMPorterfield on Twitter.
+Andrew Porterfield is a writer and editor, and has worked with numerous academic institutions, companies and non-profits in the life sciences.
+BIO.
+Follow him on Twitter @AMPorterfield.